H-E-L-P/dmu_products/dmu26/dmu26_XID+SPIRE_Herschel-Stripe-82/README.md

-### dmu26_XID+SPIRE_HDF-N
+### dmu26_XID+SPIRE_HS82
 **Note**
-There were some problems with the output of XID+MIPS_HDF-N, so we decided to use Ldust prediction to run XID+SPIRE.
-The data for XID+MIPS_HDF-N will be abailable for the next release.
+Given the small number of SEIP-maps available for this field, we decided to use Ldust priors to run XID+SPIRE.
+For next releases we will make available SPIRE data using IRAC priors.

 Description: